kubernetes-sigs/kustomize/docs/INSTALL.md

     brew install kustomize

-On windows, you can install kusztomize with Chocolatey package
+On windows, you can install kustomize with Chocolatey package
 manager:

     choco install kustomize